BNasmith/PTForsyth/PTFWorkofChrist.md

 so much as from duty.
 Secondly, he died only in one act, not in his whole life, dying daily.
-There have been men capable of acts of sacri- fice like this hero ; loose-living men who, after a heroism, were quite capable of returning to their looseness of life heroes of the Bret Harte type.
-There have been many valiant, fearless things done on the battlefield by men who in the face of bullets never flinched, never turned a hair ; and when they came home they could
+There have been men capable of acts of sacri- fice like this hero; loose-living men who, after a heroism, were quite capable of returning to their looseness of life heroes of the Bret Harte type.
+There have been many valiant, fearless things done on the battlefield by men who in the face of bullets never flinched, never turned a hair; and when they came home they could